TheArjunAgarwal/haskell2025/chapters-typ/ch06_polymorphism.typ

   |
 ```

-To tackel this, we define the following:
+To tackle this, we define the following:

+// define the notion of methods
+// the methods of a type T are functions which has some of its inputs :: T

 #def(sub: "Typeclasses")[
-_Typeclasses_ are a collection of types, characterizede by their common _shape_.
+_Typeclasses_ are a collection of types, characterized by their common _shape_. //methods
 ]

 The previous section describes how one writes functions based on the _shape_ of the objects.
 And that different types can have some aspects of their _shape_ in common.
 And @code_of_Function_Extensionality tells us that we need to be careful, that common shape might not be present in all types.